Our goal is to provide transparency into our ratings methodology and deliver insights into how it aligns with industry standards.

 The number of findings for exposed Microsoft's Remote Desktop Protocol (RDP) service vs. the number of IPs (size of digital footprint).

-SecurityScorecard monitors the cybersecurity posture of over 1 million organizations.
+SecurityScorecard monitors the cybersecurity posture of millions of organizations.
 Among organizations with this issue, the dashed blue line corresponds to the average incidence (no. of findings).
 For example, an organization with 106 IPs (i.e. 1,000,000 IPs) typically has about 102 (i.e. 100) findings for exposed RDP service.